2017 Mengalum Island boat accident: Investigation and probe

 Following the incident, both of the surviving Filipino and Malaysian crewmen have been detained by the local police under Section 304A of the Malaysian Penal Law for causing death by negligence.
 A third person who is the owner of the boat company have been apprehended to facilitate investigation.
 All suspects remanded until 3 February, which then extended to 5 February.
 The boat registration status are also been investigated whether the boat is registered in Sabah or other place.
-According to Sabah State Tourism, Culture and Environment Assistant Minister Pang Yuk Ming, normal catamarans registered outside Sabah could carry more than 30 passengers, but for Sabah the state government limits the number of passengers to no more than 12 passengers for tourism purposes.
+According to Sabah State Tourism, Culture and Environment Assistant Minister, Pang Yuk Ming, normal catamarans registered outside Sabah could carry more than 30 passengers, but for Sabah the state government limits the number of passengers to no more than 12 passengers for tourism purposes.
 The minister also said the boat operator did not have permission from the authorities to use the jetty in Tanjung Aru from which they departed, adding the operator change the route due to the traffic conditions from the main jetty of Jesselton Point.
 The minister suspecting the crews may have wanted to avoid law regulations from tourism authorities such as the additional fees, checking of passenger capacity limit for a boat to depart and the use of safety equipment as the jetty they are using is a village jetty without any authorities located.
 In a statement, the minister said:

 However, this was denied by Tang Yeu, a tour boat operator who has using the jetty for years as he claim to have an approval letter from the Sabah state government to use such jetty.
-This was also supported by the Tanjung Aru Baru village committee chief leader Matsah Sahat who expressed a similar view on the issue on which he photograph the approval letter given by the state government as evidence to local media.
-According to what has been stated on the letter, the villagers in Tanjung Aru had applied for permission to use the jetty from the Sabah State Tourism, Culture and Environment Ministry, with the support of the Agriculture and Food Industries Minister Yahya Hussin, who is also a Deputy Chief Minister of Sabah.
-The letter was signed by the permanent secretary of the State Tourism, Culture and Environment Ministry Ginun Yangus stating that the ministry had no objections to the villagers use and co-operation with the tour company under several conditions.
+This was also supported by the Tanjung Aru Baru village committee chief leader, Matsah Sahat who expressed a similar view on the issue on which he photograph the approval letter given by the state government as evidence to local media.
+According to what has been stated on the letter, the villagers in Tanjung Aru had applied for permission to use the jetty from the Sabah State Tourism, Culture and Environment Ministry, with the support of the Agriculture and Food Industries Minister Yahya Hussin, who is also Deputy Chief Minister of Sabah.
+The letter was signed by the permanent secretary of the State Tourism, Culture and Environment Ministry, Ginun Yangus stating that the ministry had no objections to the villagers use and co-operation with the tour company under several conditions.
 The village community chief added the tour company pays RM1,000 a month to the committee for the use of the jetty, and employs some 15 locals to work as boatmen and security guards, as stipulated by the agreement.
 The tour boat operator also denied the claim by Sabah Tourism Assistant Minister that their crews wanted to avoid law and safety regulations as they always comply with the usage of safety vests.
 In a statement, he said: